Working Groups News

-The PhUSE Working groups which are led by volunteers from major stakeholders have been developing innovative solutions that address unmet computational science needs.
-Here we will look to share the latest information around the PhUSE working groups, from workshops to white papers, projects news and industry views.
+The PhUSE Working Groups, which are led by volunteers from major stakeholders, have been developing innovative solutions that address unmet computational science needs.
+Here, we will look to share the latest information around the PhUSE Working Groups, from workshops to white papers, project news and industry views.

 Are you interested in helping drive new and innovative solutions in the area of computational science?

 We are currently seeking two volunteers to serve as industry members for the Steering Committee.
 These members are crucial in helping the Working Groups attain their goals, by providing an industry perspective across all of the Working Groups activities.

 For further information, please see the Steering Committee Charter or feel free to contact ChrisPrice, PHUSE Working Groups Director, at email@example.com to discuss the role in more detail.
 If you are interested in the role, submit a 150 word career summary to firstname.lastname@example.org by 31st August.